Pet Snails bred for health & beauty,

 some snails sold as feeders for your exotics!

 I have loved snails and mollusks since I was a kid and now I’m lucky enough to be able to keep a small variety of species.
-I have been keeping Brown garden snails, Cornu aspersum, since early 2018, starting with half dozen young adult snails from a local school teacher.
-I got my first Milk snails, Otala lactea, 4 adults, and a trio of adult wild Decollate snails, Rumina decollata, in mid 2020.
-There is also a population of small flatcoil snails in the decollate viv.
-In addition, I have a pair of young captive bred Grey garden slugs I added to my collection early 2021.
+I have been keeping Brown garden snails, Cornu aspersum, since early 2018, starting with a handful of young to adult snails from a local school teacher & my colony of browns has grown into a wonderful healthy captive population.
+I also currently have a colony of Milk snails (Otala lactea) and a small colony of AZ native Pungent Talussnails (Sonorella odorata), I have also previously kept a large colony of Decollate snails (Rumina decollata).

 I have learned a lot about snail keeping from my own trial and error, successes and failures, and I hope to inspire other snail keepers in their own adventures and help other Arizona residents realize their snail keeping dreams!